doingmathwithpython/doingmathwithpython.github.io/content/oreilly-webcast-doing-math-with-python.rst

 **Q: You are working in Jupyter - can the "app"s you should be embedded in a regular HTML web page?**

 I haven't personally tried this.
 I think this `post <https://jakevdp.github.io/blog/2013/12/05/static-interactive-widgets/>`__ may give you clues to do it.
+O'Reilly Media's project `thebe <https://github.com/oreillymedia/thebe>`__ may be another option to look at.

 **Announcement post**